-Although breast cancer is often referred to as one disease, there are actually many different types of breast cancer.
+Although breast cancer is often referred to as one disease, there are many different types of breast cancer.

-All breast cancers start in the breast, so they are alike in some ways, but differ in others.
+Breast cancers differ in other ways.
 They can be non-invasive or invasive.
-Tumor cells can vary in location (ducts or lobules) and how they look under a microscope.
+Tumor cells can vary in location (milk ducts or lobules) and how they look under a microscope.
 These differences often affect prognosis.

-Learn more about these tumor characteristics and other factors that affect prognosis.
+Learn more about factors that affect prognosis.

 Ductal carcinoma in situ (DCIS) is a non-invasive breast cancer.
 In situ means "in place."
 With DCIS, the abnormal cells are contained in the milk ducts of the breast and have not spread to nearby breast tissue.

 Although DCIS is non-invasive, without treatment, the abnormal cells could progress to invasive breast cancer over time.
 So, you may also hear the terms “pre-invasive” or “pre-cancerous” to describe DCIS.